NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 # NTCS Phase 1 Instructions

-Important: Watch the instructional video (link).
+Important: Watch the instructional videos (link).

 ## Summary of the steps:

+1. Register
+2. Check your e-mail.
+Get the
+3.

 ## FAQs, Troubleshooting, Gotchas